PttCodingMan/you-guys-post-too-many/README.md

 ## Config

-The following config is an actual setting config.
+The following config is an actual config.

 ```python
 board_rules = [